alphagov/smart-answers/README.md

 Please see the [github issues](https://github.com/alphagov/smart-answers/issues) page.

-Drafts
+Making bigger changes
 ------

-When changes need to be tested by third parties it is best to release them as a draft.
+When making bigger changes that need to be tested before they go live it is best to release them as a draft first.
 There is a rake task for creating a draft flow `rake version:v2[flow]`.
-Once ready, the draft can be published by running `rake version:publish[flow]`
+This is not ideal, but it allows to check the changes in the UI in the development and preview environments without affecting the production environment.

+Once reviewed, the draft can be published by running `rake version:publish[flow]`.
+This merges V2 changes into the original files.
+Take a look at the [rake task](https://github.com/alphagov/smart-answers/blob/master/lib/tasks/version.rake) to see the details.
+If you used any other V2 files that are not covered by the rake task, make sure to process them manually.

+**Commiting V2 -> V1 changes**

+To help developers track changes in files easily, it is best if you commit V2 files' removal in one commit, then commit the modifications to the original files.
+This creates an easy to browse diff of all the changes being published.
+Write a descriptive message for the second commit, as this is what the other developers will see in the file history.